-Living Accommodations

-University of Central Oklahoma Housing
+Living Accommodations University of Central Oklahoma Housing and Dining

-Living on campus helps make life easier.
+Living Central helps simplify life.
 By choosing to live on campus students have access to numerous opportunities to become involved in campus life, typically have higher GPA's than those who live off-campus, and make life-long friendships.
-The Housing program consists of professional, paraprofessional, and student staff who strive to provide a safe and secure living environment that enhances the educational experience of UCO students.
+The Housing & Dining program consists of professional, paraprofessional, and student staff who strive to provide a safe and secure living environment that enhances the educational experience of UCO students.

-Housing at UCO works to provide a safe and secure home on campus, encourage community, promote diversity, provide leadership opportunities, enhance character, and connect students and faculty.
+Housing & Dining at UCO works to provide a safe and secure home on campus with a variety of nutritious dining options, encourage community, promote diversity, provide leadership opportunities, enhance character, and connect students and faculty.
 Additionally, RA's and hall governments provide activities designed to meet new neighbors while building a community atmosphere within each residential facility.
-In addition to providing programs and activities for residential students, the Housing staff is a resource for information concerning housing and university processes and events, manages the housing facilities, and assists students with the complexities and opportunities of living in a diverse community of peers.
+In addition to providing programs and activities for residential students, the Housing & Dining staff is a resource for information concerning housing and university processes and events.
 Student leadership opportunities are available through Housing student governments and Resident Assistant positions.
-Both areas serve as programming initiators and as student voices within the residential facilities.